 It is possible to visit in the later fall months but plan for subzero temperatures at night.
 If the cold doesn’t bother you visiting between December and February can offer beautiful scenes with the forests covered in a blanket of snow, though it’s advisable to visit at this time of year as a tour.

-Generally, May and June are recommended to be avoided because of possibility of contracting tick-borne encephalitis.
+Generally, May and June are recommended to be avoided because of the possibility of contracting tick-borne encephalitis.

 Visit nearby Charyn Canyon on your way from or back to Almaty